Yazda: Nadia Murad

 Yazda provides assistance and support to the Yazidi activist, Nadia Murad, a Yazidi human rights activist, Nobel Peace Prize winner and since September 2016 the first Goodwill Ambassador for the Dignity of Survivors of Human Trafficking of the United Nations.
 She was kidnapped and held by the Islamic State in August 2014.
 On December 16, 2015, Murad testified about her experience before the United Nations Security Council.

 In September 2016, Attorney Amal Clooney spoke before the United Nations Office on Drugs and Crime (UNODC) to discuss the decision she made in June 2016 to represent Yazidi activist Nadia Murad as a client in legal action against ISIL commanders.

 Organization

 Yazda is run by teams of volunteers in the United States, United Kingdom, Sweden, Germany, and Iraq.
 A large portion of the volunteers emigrated after working as translators during the 2003 invasion of Iraq and in other conflicts that involved the U.S. military.
 Chicago graduate student, Matthew Barber, was Executive Director for a period of one year.
-Murad Ismael, co-founder of Yazda, is the current Executive Director.
+Murad Ismael,Haidar Elias, Hadi Pir, Khairi Darweesh, Laila Khoudeida, Rasheed Murad,Abid Shamdeen, and Ajaweed Badeel are the co-founders of Yazda, and its current Executive Director is Natia Navrouzov.